2018 Call for Papers PDF of CFP

 Achievement in Essay Award Submission Guidelines

-Those who wish to submit their completed essays for consideration of our "Achievement in Essay" award (with cash prize) should send completed essays of approximately 6-8 double-spaced pages in length by the abstract submission date—February 28th, 2017—to the conference organizers.
+Those who wish to submit their completed essays for consideration of our "Achievement in Essay" award (with cash prize) should send completed essays of approximately 6-8 double-spaced pages in length by the abstract submission date—March 2, 2018—to the conference organizers.

 Paper documentation should follow either the MLA or the APA formats.

 We wish to follow a blind submission policy.
-Student name, address, phone numbers, and essay title should be on the cover sheet.
+Student name, essay category (undergraduate or graduate), contact information, and essay title should be on the cover sheet.
 The essay's title should also be on the first page of the essay, but the student name should not appear anywhere but the cover sheet.

 There will be prizes for the best undergraduate and graduate student submission.
 Winners will receive a certificate and a cash prize (last year’s prize: $200), as well as recognition on the conference website.